davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-Spring Boot for {pivotal-gemfire-name} (SBDG), with help from [Spring Test for {pivotal-gemfire-name}
-(STDG)](https://github.com/spring-projects/spring-test-data-geode),
-offers first-class support for both unit and integration testing with {pivotal-gemfire-name} in your Spring Boot applications.
+Spring Boot for VMware GemFire (SBDG), with help from [Spring Test for VMware GemFire (STDG)](https://github.com/spring-projects/spring-test-data-geode), offers first-class support for both unit and integration testing with VMware GemFire in your Spring Boot applications.